Hambach Castle: Before 1832

 Especially during the 13th century, larger building projects took place.
 Nikolaus I was consecrated as Bishop of Speyer in the castle chapel on July 12, 1388.
 More construction was done at the end of the 14th century and in the second half of the 15th century by the bishops Nikolaus I and Matthias I. The castle was the home for the Episcopalian document archive at the end of the 14th century.

 Later the importance of the Kästenburg declined, one reason being the erection of the new estate Hanhofen after 1414/20 (later Marientraut).

 In 1466 the Kästenburg was the property of the Bishopric of Speyer, which Prince-elector Friedrich I protected for Bishop Matthias.
 An inventory taken one or two years before shows the castle still decently equipped.

 During the German Peasants' War in 1525 the Kästenburg was occupied and looted, but not destroyed, by the "Nußdorfer Bauernhaufen" (literally translated: Nußdorf peasant bunch).
-In 1552 it was conquered and burned down by troops of Margrave and mercenary-leader Albrecht Alkibiades of Brandenburg to whom a tribute of 150,000 gulden was denied.
-Bishop Marquard of Speyer, who was in office from 1560–81, only arranged a very provisional rebuilding of the residential buildings and made the ruin the seat of a forester.
+In 1552 it was conquered and burned down by troops of Margrave and mercenary-leader Albrecht Alcibiades of Brandenburg-Kulmbach to whom a tribute of 150,000 gulden was denied.
+Bishop Marquard of Speyer, who was in office from 1560 to 1581, only arranged a very provisional rebuilding of the residential buildings and made the ruin the seat of a forester.

 The former fortress was undamaged during the Thirty Years' War, but during War of the Palatinian Succession in September 1688, the abandoned castle was destroyed by French soldiers.
 It was once more provisionally restored from 1701 to 1703.

 In 1797 the castle was declared to be French government property.
 In 1816 after the Congress of Vienna the ruin became the property of the Kingdom of Bavaria together with the complete "linksrheinische Pfalz" (literally translated: left-Rhine Palatinate).
 A short time later citizens of Neustadt gave the worthless estate to the Bavarian King Maximilian II as a "wedding present".
 Because of this, the castle is also called "Maxburg" in colloquial language.
 In 1844 Bavaria began to rebuild the castle in neo-gothic style, August von Voit had provided the plans.